FeralAI/awesome-switch-homebrew/README.md

 ### Games (8.1.0)

-These games only work on firmware up to version 8.1.0 due to Nintendo changing the way inputs are handled in 9.0.0.
+These games only work on firmware up to version 8.1.0 due to a change in the way inputs are handled in firmware 9.0.0 and up.

 - [NXQuake2](https://github.com/fgsfdsfgs/nxquake2) - Nintendo Switch port of the Yamagi Quake II client
 - [OpenLara](https://github.com/XProger/OpenLara) - Classic Tomb Raider open-source engine